mshsstemclub/mshsstemclub.github.io/careers.md

 ---

-**STEM careers in Science, Technology, Engineering and Mathematics.**
+## **STEM careers in Science, Technology, Engineering and Mathematics.**

 STEM careers offer more than just a high salary.
 STEM careers offer intrinsic value, soial value, finanical value, and prestige.

-INTRINSIC - STEM professionals are creative problem solvers.
+- STEM careers offer INTRINSIC value - STEM professionals are creative problem solvers.
-SOCIAL - STEM professionals collaborate to make a world of difference and shape our future.
+- STEM careers offer SOCIAL value - STEM professionals collaborate to make a world of difference and shape our future.
-EXTRINSIC - STEM professionals are in deman, and are some of the highest paid careers.
+- STEM careers offer EXTRINSIC value - STEM professionals are in deman, and are some of the highest paid careers.
-PRESTIGE - STEM professionals are in occupations that consistently rank among the most prestigious occupations.
+- STEM careers offer PRESTIGE value - STEM professionals are in occupations that consistently rank among the most prestigious.

 Links to sites where you can look into STEM careers.
 # **OCCUPATIONAL HANDBOOK**